KTH-EXPECA/EdgeDroidClient/README.md

 2. Set up and run Gabriel with the LEGO application.

-3. Ensure your firewall is not blocking ports (in Ubuntu: `sudo ufw disable`).
+3. Ensure your firewall is not blocking ports (on Ubuntu: `sudo ufw disable`).

 4. Import the project into Android Studio and compile it.
 It should automatically download dependencies.

-5. Install the APK into your Android device.
+5. Install the APK onto your Android device.

 6. Get the step traces from the CognitiveAssistanceTraces repository (https://github.com/molguin92/CognitiveAssistanceTraces), and put them into a separate folder on your device, like:
 ```